Foine/bru_google_seo_tools/README.md

 --------------------
 Just download the app and put it in your local/applications folder.
 Install it via the app manager in your back office
 A new launcher appears !
-Go in it and insert your UA id (or the entire script that google gives you).
-Refresh the page's cache.
-Your free to do what you want : Google Analytics is now tracking your website trafic !
+Go in it to configure your Google SEO tools.
+More and more will be add in the future.